Preparing for the Program

 Prerequisite GPA: The admissions office computes a GPA from your best completion of the prerequisite courses outlined below.
 Higher GPAs generate higher admissions scores and are more competitive.

-Prerequisite Courses: The following courses must be completed with a B- or better in the course/lecture portion prior to December 31 and must be completed in the US educational system:
+Prerequisite Courses: Students must complete the following courses with a B- or better in the course/lecture portion at a regionally accredited or otherwise approved US institution of higher learning prior to December 31:

 |General Chemistry||6 semester credits||anytime|